AdobeDocs/commerce-admin.en/help/stores-purchase/cart-configuration.md

 1. If needed, configure minimum order amount setting for multi-address orders:

-   - To require that each address in a multi-address order meet the minimum order amount, set **Validate Each Address Separately in Multi-address Checkout** to `Yes`.
+   - To require that each address in a multi-address order meets the minimum order amount, set **Validate Each Address Separately in Multi-address Checkout** to `Yes`.

    - Optionally, customize minimum order amount message settings:

-      - **Multi-address Description Message** - Enter the text you want to use to customize the message that appears at the top of the cart for multi-address orders that do not meet the minimum.
+      - **Multi-address Description Message** - Enter the text that you want to use to customize the message that appears at the top of the cart for multi-address orders that do not meet the minimum.

       - **Multi-address Error to Show in Shopping Cart** - Enter the text you want to use to customize the shopping cart error message for multi-address orders that do not meet the minimum, enter the text in the  box.